Chudry/hicarser/README.md

 - drag'n'drop file to upload
 - multiple files upload
 - config celery for several workers
-- check file saving status
+- draw file saving progress
 - alter client-side with React
 - for production use industrial database (MySQL, PostgreSQL)
 - use async framework for webapp (aiohttp, tornado, etc.)